iPhone X review

 Price and availability

-You can order the iPhone X now from Apple, and it seems like it is stocked well enough for next day delivery following initial shortages.
+You can order the iPhone X now from Apple, and it seems well stocked following initial shortages.

 That's only if you want to buy the handset outright though.
 In the more likely event that you want to pick it up on a contract, Carphone Warehouse offers a selection for the UK, with typical prices around £50-60 per month with roughly £200 upfront.